 Winter Tire Removal (With Free Tire Rotation)

 Once the weather is not hovering around the freezing point it is time to remove your winter tires and replace them with your regular all seasons.
-Tip: If you label each tire with their placement as your remove them, when you put them back on in the fall you can rotate them so they wear evenly each winter season.
-Don’t forget: Check the tire pressure on your summer tires and make sure they did not run low over the off season.
+Tip: If you label each tire with their placement as you remove them, you can rotate the tires when you put them back on in the fall you can rotate them so they wear evenly each winter season.
+Don’t forget: Check the tire pressure on your summer tires and make sure they did not run low over the off-season.

 Allergy Alert: Cabin Air Filter